ndronos/c-nomorph/is-Punk-Rock/README.md

 The Lesser GPL (LGPL)

-The LGPL is much like the GPL, but it explicitly stipulates that if you are linking to an LGPL library as a shared library, then your code doesn’t count as a deriva‐ tive work, and you aren’t obligated to distribute source.
-That is, you can distrib‐ ute closed-source code that links to an LGPL library.
+The LGPL is much like the GPL, but it explicitly stipulates that if you are linking to an LGPL library as a shared library, then your code doesn’t count as a derivative work, and you aren’t obligated to distribute source.
+That is, you can distribute closed-source code that links to an LGPL library.
 Example: GLib.

 (Klemens, 2015) xvii Preface
 ```